rohitbnrj2/Embodied-Agent/docs/contributing.md

 ACI/
 ├── cambrian/           # Source code
 ├── docs/               # Contains documentation
-├── configs/            # Configuration files for experiments ├── models/             # Model files for MuJoCo
+├── scripts/            # Scripts for running experiments ├── tools/              # Additional tooling for processing data ├── docker/             # Dockerfiles for running the package in a container ├── docker-compose.yml  # Docker-compose file for running the package in a container ├── LICENSE
-├── scripts/            # Scripts for running experiments ├── tools/              # Additional tooling for processing data ├── LICENSE
+├── README.md
-└── setup.py           # Package description and installation instructions for pip
+└── pyproject.toml      # Package description and installation instructions for pip
 ```

 ### Editing the Source Code